Objective: Learn how to control the flow of your PHP programs using conditional

 | 2 | Which loop guarantees at least one execution? | a) for · b) while · c) do…while | c |

-a) Ends the current iteration · b) Ends the loop · c) Skips to next loop | b |
+| 3 | What does break do in a loop? | a) Ends the current iteration · b) Ends the loop · c) Skips to next loop | b |

-a) Arrays · b) Numbers · c) Strings | a |
+| 4 | What is foreach used for? | a) Arrays · b) Numbers · c) Strings | a |

-a) Loop stops · b) Skips one iteration · c) Restarts the loop | b |
+| 5 | What happens if continue is used? | a) Loop stops · b) Skips one iteration · c) Restarts the loop | b |

 Objective: Combine your understanding of conditionals and loops to solve a famous coding problem.